 Decorative Concrete Services is a company based in Myrtle Beach South Carolina.

-The purpose of creating this company was to help people around the area to solve their issues with concrete, as well as to create more work places for near future.
+The purpose of creating this company was to help people around the area to solve their issues with old concrete (restore our beautiful Horry County), as well as to create more work places for near future.

-Decorative Concrete Services offers a full range of turnkey concrete construction solutions for residential projects mainly.
+Decorative Concrete Services offers a full range of decorative concrete solutions for residential projects mainly.
 We are dedicated to get the job done right, and we’re devoted to leading-edge concrete construction practices.
-Customer service is one of our top priorities.

 As we evolve and grow, we wanted to take a minute of this incredible time in our history to create a brand that captures who we are, what we stand for and where we’re heading.